Can I Be Sedated for Teeth Cleanings?

 When is it used? – For patients with more severe anxiety.

 Generally, intravenous sedatives, otherwise called IV sedatives, put you into a twilight sleep.
-This is not as deep of a sedation as general anesthesia attains, which is a less common type of IV sedation used in sedation dentistry.
+This is not as deep of sedation as general anesthesia attains, which is a less common type of IV sedation used in sedation dentistry.

 During twilight sleep, you are not entirely unconscious and can be woken if needed.
-However, like oral sedation, you are likely to feel sleepy and not remember details of the procedure.
+However, like oral sedation, you are likely to feel sleepy and not remember the details of the procedure.
 Unlike oral sedation, IV sedatives can result in complete amnesia of the procedure due to the increased levels of Diazepam and Midazolam.

 When is it used? – For patients who do not have a fear of needles and need stronger sedatives than laughing gas and oral sedatives provide.

 What to Expect When Sedated for Teeth Cleanings?

 The procedure surrounding your sedated dental treatment will depend on the type of sedation your dentist decides to use.